 This view is equally beautiful.

-After 20 minutes of filming and taking photos here, I started to return, preparing to end the journey.
+After 20 minutes of filming and taking photos, I began my descent, preparing to wrap up the journey.

 The climbing group is quite large.